Pigeon racing: Hazards

 As pigeon racing takes place over great distances in the sky, instead of on a racetrack, there are many hazards that could befall a pigeon during racing as well as training.
 The main hazard encountered by racing pigeons is predation by birds of prey.
 The killing of valuable pigeons by wild predators has led to some pigeon fanciers being suspected and prosecuted of killing birds of prey such as falcons.

-Another hazard that racing pigeons encounter is flying into objects they sometimes cannot see, mostly when flying at high speeds or in darker weather conditions.
+Another hazard that racing pigeons encounter is flying into objects they sometimes cannot see, mostly when traveling at high speeds or in darker weather conditions.
 The most common obstructions are electricity pylons or TV aerials.
-Pigeon fanciers will often have one of their pigeons return home with wounds or missing feathers from the belly or flanks region.
+Pigeon fanciers will often have one of their pigeons return home with wounds or missing feathers from the belly or flanks.

 It is thought that racing pigeons rely on the Earth's magnetic field to find their way home.
 Some speculation has surfaced indicating that mobile phone towers may be interrupting the birds' navigation, although no published research has investigated this theory.

 Breeding

 Pigeons are sexually mature at about six months of age.
-However, fanciers will often wait until the pigeon is at least a few months older before breeding.
+Fanciers will often wait until the pigeon is at least a few months older before breeding.
 A hen bird will usually only lay two eggs in a clutch, laid every other day, after which incubation begins.
 The incubation period is 17 days.
 Pigeon breeders are careful in selecting birds to pair together so as to continue improving the breed and gain a competitive edge.
-It is this selective breeding that has given rise to the racing pigeons of today, capable of finding their way home from over 1600 km away and flying at speeds in excess of 130 km/h with a tail wind but average 60 km/h on a calm day.
+It is this selective breeding that has given rise to the racing pigeons of today, capable of finding their way home from over 1600 km away and flying at speeds in excess of 130 km/h with a tail wind, but average 60 km/h on a calm day.
 Hens are often capable of laying upwards of 12 eggs per year, and squabs usually leave the nest at approximately three to four weeks of age.